garylirocks/quickrefs/azure-active-directory.markdown

 - Each Azure subscription is associated with a single Azure AD directory (tenant);
 - Users, groups and applications in that directory can manage resources in the subscription;
 - Subscriptions use Azure AD for SSO;
-- Microsoft 365 uses Azure AD;
+- Microsoft 365, Office 365, Azure, and Dynamics CRM Online use Azure AD, a tenant in these services is automatically an Azure AD tenant.

 ## Licenses